needle-mirror/com.unity.xr.openxr/Documentation~/features.md

 ### Calling OpenXR functions from a feature

-To call an OpenXR function within a feature you first need to retreive a pointer to the function.
+To call an OpenXR function within a feature you first need to retrieve a pointer to the function.
 To do this use the `OpenXRFeature.xrGetInstanceProcAddr` function pointer to request a pointer to the function you want to call.
 Using  `OpenXRFeature.xrGetInstanceProcAddr` to retrieve the function pointer ensures that any intercepted calls set up by features using `OpenXRFeature.HookGetInstanceProcAddr` will be included.

 ### Providing a Unity subsystem implementation